Multi-modal, Multi-task, Multi-criteria Automatic Evaluation with Vision Language Models: Limitations

 \paragraph{Modality.} This study focused primarily on evaluating text quality in vision-language tasks because most state-of-the-art VLMs output only text.
 This leaves image quality evaluation underexplored.
 Given that several recent image generation models, such as DALL-E 3, are integrated into conversational systems using VLMs, the automatic evaluation of both generated image and text quality would be a promising next step toward the development of more user-friendly systems.

-\paragraph{Criteria.} We carefully selected five general criteria that are considered effective across various multi-modal tasks as detailed in Appendix~\ref{sec:app_criteria}.
+\paragraph{Criteria.} We carefully selected five general criteria that are considered effective across various multi-modal tasks.
 These criteria were useful for discussions spanning the four multi-modal tasks in this study.
 To further expand research to include a greater number of criteria and tasks, analyzing the relationship between task- or domain-specific criteria and these general criteria would also be necessary in future work.

-\paragraph{Dataset.} As the number of criteria increased, it became difficult even for experts to maintain annotation consistency, leading to greater time requirements for data collection.
+\paragraph{Data collection.} As the number of criteria increased, it became difficult even for experts to maintain annotation consistency, leading to greater time requirements for data collection.
 MMHE extracted one hundred images from each task, which was considered to be a statistically reliable number, and each target text was evaluated by three annotators.
-While large-scale crowdsourcing was attempted to scale up the dataset, obtaining human judgments that adhered accurately to each rating scale was challenging because careful explanation of the rating process through direct communication was required.
+While large-scale crowdsourcing was attempted to scale up this benchmark, obtaining human judgments that adhered accurately to each rating scale was challenging because careful explanation of the rating process through direct communication was required.
 This leaves scaling up the number of tasks and images challenging.

 \paragraph{Model.} Improving VLMs to generate better text based on the evaluation results remains future work.
 In particular, achieving high scores across all criteria within learning frameworks such as in-context learning or reinforcement learning would be an intriguing direction for further exploration.